CharlieStrachan/Project-Organizer/README.md

 # Project Organizer

-A simple project organizer app that helps you manage to-do lists for various projects.
+A simple project organizer app that helps you manage to-do lists across multiple projects.
 Made with the PySide6 Python library.

 # How to run
 1. Clone the repository: